ecohealthalliance/tater/packages/models/README.md

-# mantle:models
+# tater:models

-This package defines models and collections in mantle.
+This package defines models and collections in tater.